ronami/minipack/README.md

 ## 🚀 Minipack

-> An simplified example of a modern module bundler written in JavaScript
+> A simplified example of a modern module bundler written in JavaScript

 ### What's in it for me?